kpumwong/kpumwong-ness.github.io/_posts/2016-01-20-Using-VBA-to-Retrieve-Data-from-Yellowbrick-into-Excel.md

 ## Step 2: Set Up Connections

-Here is the code to define the function `oConn()` to establish and return a database connection.
+Here is the code to define the function &lt;oConn()&gt; to establish and return a database connection.

 ```vba
 ' Function to establish and return a database connection